BasedLinux/bsd/doc/manual/source/development/testing.md

 An interesting situation to document is the case when these tests are "overfitted".
 The language tests are, again, an example of this.
-The expected successful output of evaluation is supposed to be highly stable – we do not intend to make breaking changes to (the stable parts of) the Nix language.
+The expected successful output of evaluation is supposed to be highly stable – we do not intend to make breaking changes to (the stable parts of) the Bsd language.
 However, the errors and warnings during evaluation (successful or not) are not stable in this way.
 We are free to change how they are displayed at any time.